watery-desert/sliding_clipped_nav_bar/README.md

     );
 ```

 Feel free to report issue even if you are using a another icon pack and see some problem.
-Check the example app the implementation is pretty straightforward.
 Please consider giving me star and see my other repositories.
 This will motivate me to keep working.

 ## Follow me on social media